 When do citrus trees bloom?
-Well, that depends on the type of citrus, though a general rule of thumb is the smaller the fruit, the more often it blooms.
+That depends on the type of citrus, though a general rule of thumb is the smaller the fruit, the more often it blooms.
 Some limes and lemons, for example, can produce up to four times a year, while the citrus blooming season for those big navel oranges is only once in the spring.

 Determining Your Citrus Blooming Season

-The answer to “when do citrus blossoms bloom” lies in the tree’s stress levels.
+The answer to, “When do citrus blossoms bloom?” lies in the tree’s stress levels.
 Bloom can be triggered by temperature or water availability.
 You see, producing flowers and fruits is nature’s way of ensuring the continuation of the species.
 The tree chooses its time based on when the fruit has the best chance of maturing.
 In Florida and other subtropical regions where citrus is grown, there is usually a prolific bloom following the cooler winter dormancy.
 Rising temperatures in March signal the tree that it’s time to start developing seeds.
 This citrus flowering season lasts for several weeks.
 In more tropical regions, this citrus blooming season may follow the heavy rains after summer’s drought.

 If you’re growing citrus in a pot indoors, it’s important to try to replicate these environmental conditions for your own citrus blooming season.
 You may want to move your plant outdoors in the spring when the temperatures rise and remain above freezing.
 If you’re growing your tree on a porch or patio, you might have to help with fertilizing the flowers of your citrus.
 Flowering season doesn’t guarantee fruit.
 While most citrus trees are self pollinating, trees kept out of the wind in a sheltered area often need assistance.
 All it takes is a little shake now and then to move the pollen from one blossom to another.

-What To Expect After Your Citrus Trees Bloom
+What to Expect After Your Citrus Trees Bloom

 When do citrus trees bloom and what happens next?
 Once the citrus flowering season is complete, you can expect three ‘drops.’